runger1101001/Magnetic_Encoders/Encoder_SPI/README.md

 | 5V | 3.3V |
 | :---: | :---: |
 |  <img src="pics/solder_bridge_open.jpg" width="100" />  | <img src="pics/solder_bridge_closed.jpg" width="100" /> |

-Sensor board v1.1:

-- If using 5V, break the connection between the solder bridge pads on the back side of the board.
-- If using 3.3V, leave as is, do not break the solder-bridge.

 Connect the other lines (MOSI, MISO, CLK and CS) to the respective counterparts on your MCU board.